Difference between MBA, Masters in Fin ...

 Committee = Mgr Mk T *

-If TT then GMK (If T is in the committee, then G must be as well)
+First case, If TT, then GMK (If T is in the committee, then G must be as well)

-If VT then RMk (If V is not in the committee, then R cannot be either)
+Third case, If VT, then RMk (If V is not in the committee, then R cannot be either)

-If R then V (if R is in the committee, then we must have V as well).
+Fourth case, If R, then V (if R is in the committee, we must also have V).

-All we have to do at this point is think about how we can end up with more people than we need in the committee.
-We’ll look at the people that are relevant.
+All we have to do at this point is think about how we can end up with more people than we need on the committee.
+We’ll look at the relevant people.

-If we put in T as a technician, then we must have G, a marketer.
-But if we add R into the committee as a wild card, then we must also have V in the committee which gives us one more person than we can have.
-So, we cannot have T and R on the committee at the same time.
+If we put in T as a technician, we must have G, a marketer.
+But if we add R as a wild card, we must also have V on the committee, giving us one more person than we can have.
+So, we cannot have T and R on the committee simultaneously.

-R is the marketer that we cant select, and T is the technician that we cant select.
+R is the marketer we can’t select, and T is the technician we can’t select.

-These types of problems are to some degree logic games, so just take the notes down.
-Make sure you work through all the pieces and don’t get bogged down on what you don’t know in a two-part analysis.
+These types of problems are, to some degree, logic games.
+Therefore, take the notes down.
+Ensure you work through all the pieces without getting bogged down on what you don’t know in a two-part analysis.
 Focus on what they tell you, work through the problem, and you might discover that it is not as difficult as it initially seems.

-Most importantly, do lots of practice with these types of questions in our online database and potentially, at the GMAC website as well, to get better at this type of integrated reasoning question in preparation for your Executive assessment.
+Most importantly, practice these questions in our online database and, potentially, at the GMAC website to get better at this integrated reasoning question in preparation for your Executive assessment.